hpc-gridware/clusterscheduler/doc/markdown/manual/release-notes/03_major_enhancements.md

 The format of the records used to be a column-based format with a fixed number of columns, column separator was the colon `:`.

-The new acccounting and reporting file uses a one-line JSON format.
+The new accounting and reporting file uses a one-line JSON format.
-This makes it easier to structurise and extend the accounting and reporting records with new fields in the future, and it makes it easier to parse the records with tools like `jq`, e.g.:
+This makes it easier to structure and extend the accounting and reporting records with new fields in the future, and it makes it easier to parse the records with tools like `jq`, e.g.:

 ```